-GEOL 120 Planets, Moons, and Comets
+GEOL 120 Planets, Moons, and Comets (3) 3 hours lecture

 Note: Cross listed as ASTR 120

 The astronomy and geology of the solar system, observations, dynamics, relativistic ideas, including theories of formation and evolution.
 Comparative survey of the atmospheres, surface features, and interiors of planets and satellites.
 Minor objects, such as comets and asteroids, will be included.